-Second hole is a good par 3 elevated with a run off in front of the green and a several bunkers around the green.
+The second hole is a good par 3 elevated with a run off area in front of the green and several bunkers around the green.
 The wind was into, but we could not really feel it on the tee and that resulted in taking the wrong club.
 A hit a flush 7 iron and came up just short, but luckily avoiding the run off area and the ball running down.
 A managed to get up and down for a par.

-The course is set close to the ocean and near the city center, however it is on apparent on few holes as the course is mainly set amongst tall bushes and trees.
+The course is set close to the ocean and near the city center, however it is only apparent on a few holes as the course is mainly set amongst tall bushes and trees.

 3rd hole is one of best holes on the course.
 A narrow fairway and again here you need to consider how aggressive you want to be from the tee.
 I decided to hit my driver hoping to be able to get to the green in two shots.
 Perfect drive down the middle, but as the wind was into I still had 235m to green.
 Layup with a 7 iron to leave a wedge to the green.